First steps and early work

 A couple of teenage girls at Waverton Park.

-My first ever photo of complete strangers, although not a true candid because I asked for permission before taking it.
+My first ever photo of complete strangers, although not a true candid because permission was obtained before taking it.
 I still like how it radically changes meaning when you notice the empty bottle at the lower RHS shoreline…

-The colour balance is a bit strange here because the cheap, non-professional C41 negative has not aged well.
+The colour is a bit off because the cheap, non-professional C41 film has not aged well.